Prevailing Wage and Davis-Bacon Compliance in Tennessee

 Determine Applicable Wage Rates

-For state-funded highway projects, wage rates are available through the Tennessee Department of Labor and Workforce Development.
+For state-funded highway projects, use the rates published by the Tennessee Prevailing Wage Commission through the Department of Labor and Workforce Development.

 Submit Certified Payroll Reports